triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 For any dataset, you can specify the following options:
 * `--output-tokens-mean`: The mean number of tokens to request from the model.
+* `--output-tokens-mean-deterministic`: If an output token mean is supplied, this will make the token count distribution set the max and min lengths equal.
+This is supported for the Triton service-kind.
 * `--output-tokens-stddev`: The standard deviation of the number of tokens to request from the model. input data.